paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-079-national-park-service-management.md

 ### Statutory Notes

 Section, Pub.
 L. 105–391, title II, § 203, Nov.
 13, 1998, 112 Stat.
 3500, related to cooperative agreements with colleges and universities.
-Subsec. (a), relating to cooperative study units, was repealed and reenacted as [section 100703 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section100703&num=0&edition=prelim), National Park Service and Related Programs.
-Subsec. (b), requiring a report within one year after November 13, 1998, was repealed as obsolete.
+Subsec. (a) was repealed and restated in [section 100703 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section100703&num=0&edition=prelim), National Park Service and Related Programs.
+Subsec. (b), requiring a report within one year of Nov.
+13, 1998, was repealed as obsolete.

 <a id="section-5935"></a>